metachris/micropython-ctl/cli/README.md

 ## Installation

-`mctl` is included in the `micropython-ctl` npm package, and can be installed globally like this:
+`mctl` is included in the `micropython-ctl` npm package.
+As a helper you can also install `mctl` directly:

 ```npm install -g mctl```